tschaible/gettext-resource-bundle/README.md

 This is a fine approach, and in most production systems, this method should be used.
-The Use Case that this project is built around is that while developing a system, a programmer or translator may want to make changes to PO files on the fly and see there changes automatically within the system.
+The Use Case that this project is built around is that while developing a system, a programmer or translator may want to make changes to PO files on the fly and see their changes automatically within the system.

-This project provides a ResourceBundle that can read PO files (without any dependency on the msgfmt binary), as well as a ResourceBundle.Contorl implementation that will load PO files from either the classpath or file system.
-When loading from the file system, the Control implementation will also reload the files as needed when changes have occured on the file system.
+This project provides a ResourceBundle that can read PO files (without any dependency on the msgfmt binary), as well as a ResourceBundle.Control implementation that will load PO files from either the classpath or file system.
+When loading from the file system, the Control implementation will also reload the files as needed when changes have occurred on the file system.